 Up until 1890 school enrolments remained at much the same level as they had been from the outset, but with the appointment of an outstanding personality in Frederick Charles Faulkner as Headmaster in 1890, together with a surge of population associated with gold discoveries at Coolgardie and Kalgoorlie, enrolments grew rapidly to nearly 100 two years later and the future of the School was assured.
 During Faulkner's tenure the Public Schools’ Association (PSA) was formed in 1905 with High School (Hale) joining in with Guildford Grammar, Scotch College and Aquinas College (originally Christian Brothers' College).

-Numbers dropped during the economic depression of the 1930s and Headmaster Dr Arnold Buntine, who had followed P.R.
-Le Couteur (1929-31), oversaw difficult times.
-Nevertheless, as the economy of the nation began to recover in the late 1930s, Buntine and Chairman of the Board, Bill Brine, saw the eventual need for larger school premises and began casting about for a new site.
-They eventually found high land to the west of Herdsman Lake and, after tortuous negotiations, purchased it for 2,260 pounds.
+Numbers dropped during the economic depression of the 1930s, but as the economy of the nation began to recover in the late 1930s, the eventual need for larger school premises was recognised.
+Eventually high land to the west of Herdsman Lake was identified and, after tortuous negotiations, it was purchased for 2,260 pounds.

-A new House system with eight houses, and with a strong accent on pastoral care, was instituted and is still in place today (with the addition of two new houses in 1993).
-At the outset an Old Haleians’ appeal raised funds for a magnificent School Memorial Hall and shortly after the Chapel of St Mark was completed in 1966.
+A new House system with eight houses and with a strong accent on pastoral care was instituted and is still in place today (with the addition of two new houses in 1993).

 Many things have changed since the School first opened its doors on 28 June 1858 – and yet one central, core aspect has not.
 Hale School continues the tradition of producing outstanding young citizens, as it has done since Bishop Hale first opened the doors more than 160 years ago.